JasonCraftsCode/dynamodb-datamodel/README.md

 - **Bidirectional data mapping** - In single table design the primary key attributes for tables and indexes are named in a generic way to allow each item type to use the attributes for different properties, to allow multiple access patterns with limited secondary indexes.
 - **Table item update** - Even simple updates to a table item are not easy, especially in the context of data mappings.
-- **Table condition expression** - DynamodDb supports conditional writes, but building the ConditionExpression can be tricky, especially in the context of data mappings.
+- **Table condition expression** - DynamoDb supports conditional writes, but building the ConditionExpression can be tricky, especially in the context of data mappings.
-- **Focus on NoSQL capabilities** - Make it easy to use DynanoDb's unique capabilities, and avoid SQL concepts that don't make sense in the NoSQL world (don't be an ORM).
+- **Focus on NoSQL capabilities** - Make it easy to use DynamoDb's unique capabilities, and avoid SQL concepts that don't make sense in the NoSQL world (don't be an ORM).
 - **Simple to use and open for extension** - Though this library tries to capture the current capabilities of DynamoDb with a simple API surface, it also exposes ways to extend is capabilities to support more complex use cases or if AWS adds additional update, filter or condition expression features.
 - **Good TypeScript support** - Not all libraries have good up to date and well documented typescript support.
 - **Small and light weight** - The main use case is to run in AWS Lambda so it needs to be small, light weight and have little to no dependencies.

+## Non goals

+- **Not a validator or coercer** - There are many very good data validators and coercer, like joi, yup, ajv...
+This library does not attempt to do any validation or coercion, but it is **highly** recommended that you validate (and coerce if desired) the data before writing it to DynamoDb using DynamoDb-DataModel.
+- **Not a table manager** - This library is just for reading and writing data to DynamoDb, for most all single table usage the table will be managed through CloudFormation.

+## Best Practices

 ## Installation